bcrist/limp/readme.md

     function natural_cmp (a, b)

-A comparison function suitible for use with `sort` or `spairs` that compares strings using a human-alphabetical ordering.
-Uppercase letters are interleaved in with lowercase variants such that `table.sort({'Apple', 'banana', 'Blueberry', 'apricot'})` becomes `{'Apple', 'apricot', 'Blueberry', 'banana'}`.
-Subsequences of decimal digits are (conceptually) replaced with a single numeric atom whose value is same (when interpretted in base 10) such that `table.sort({'x1', 'x10', 'x2', 'x20'})` becomes `{'x1', 'x2', 'x10', 'x20'}`.
+A comparison function suitible for use with `sort` or `spairs` that compares strings using a human-alphabetical ordering:

+* Lowercase letters are compared as if they were uppercase, such that `table.sort({'Apple', 'banana', '.', '_', 'Blueberry', 'apricot'}, natural_cmp)` becomes `{'.', 'Apple', 'apricot', 'banana', 'Blueberry', '_'}`.
+* Subsequences of decimal digits are (conceptually) replaced with a single numeric atom whose value is the same (when interpretted in base 10) such that `table.sort({'x1', 'x10', 'x2', 'x20'}, natural_cmp)` becomes `{'x1', 'x2', 'x10', 'x20'}`.
+* If two strings are considered equal using the rules above, they are compared lexicographically.

     function spairs (table)
     function spairs (table, comparator)